-Number of agreements that our University has signed with partner institutions in the scope of Erasmus Programme has exceeded 600.In order to ensure the activation of cooperation and mobility, our University seeks curriculum compatibility in selection of partner institutions.
-In this context, academic departments have an active role in selection of partners.
-Erasmus department coordinators consider the program contents of potential partner institutions.
-In addition to this, partner institutions are being searched willing to establish agreements in the subject areas in which we have comparatively less contracts.
-We aim to increase the student and personnel mobility in these areas.
+In order to ensure the quality of cooperation and mobility, our University seeks curriculum compatibility in selection of partner institutions.
+In this context, academic departments have an active role in selection of cooperation.
+Departmental Erasmus coordinators consider the program contents of potential partner institutions.
+Moreover, MU constantly looks for partners for its departments that have fewer international cooperation.
+We aim to increase the student and staff mobility in these areas.

 As well as KA103, Marmara University also gives great importance to KA107 International Credit Mobility, aiming to increase the number of its international partners from all regions of the world.
 As mentioned in the previous sections Strategic Plan of Marmara University aims for development of partnerships in many regions around the world, KA107 International Credit Mobility will be a very important device for Marmara University to reach these objectives.
 In 2020 Marmara University has applied for KA107 International Credit Mobility with international partner institutions from 20 different countries and intends to actively use KA107 International Credit Mobility in the future too.